haraka/Haraka/docs/plugins/spf.md

     * context=sender    evaluate SPF based on the sender (connection.remote.ip)
     * context=myself    evaluate SPF based on Haraka's public IP

+By default, the plugin does SPF checks for the domain in EHLO/HELO string as well as the Envelope From.
+This can be selectively disabled:

+    [check]
+    ; SPF check the domain in helo string helo=true
+    ; SPF check the domain in MAIL FROM mfrom=true

 The rest of the optional settings (disabled by default) permit deferring or denying mail from senders whose SPF fails the checks.